sulekata/Coding_1/Term_Project/README.md

 ## Overview
-This [repository](https://github.com/sulekata/Coding_1/tree/master/Term_Project) contains Kata Süle's solution for the Final Term Project of the Data Analysis 2 course.
-The aim of this analysis is to find out whether Best Actor Awardees at the Academy Awards are more likely to be white than of other colours.
-The sample used for the analysis consists of Best Actor Awardees between 1929 and 2014.
+The aim of this analysis was to find out whether Best Actor Awardees at the Academy Awards were more likely to be white than of other races.
+The sample used for the analysis consisted of Best Actor Awardees between 1929 and 2014.